As part of a design competition organized by Lyon Design, entitled “Reinventing glass in urban space”.

 An inclined seat allows relaxation and exposure to the sun.
 It helps to enjoy a natural space, even for a short time, during a pose or a walk.

-This green, monolithic urban furniture, consisting of two elements such as rocks camouflaged in an islet of greenery invites the city-dwellers to take new paths, to enjoy a space of tranquility within the city and to relax.
+This monolithic, green street furniture, consisting of two elements resembling rocks camouflaged in an island of greenery, invites city dwellers to take new paths, enjoy a peaceful space in the heart of the city and relax.

 Photo : Pierre-Aymeric Dillies